ainaherimam/mcts-fanorona/README.md

 - Inspired by the board game [Fanorona](https://en.wikipedia.org/wiki/Fanorona))
 - Thanks to [maksimKorzh](https://github.com/maksimKorzh/) for the help on the MCTS part.

-Enjoy playing and exploring the strategies of Fanorona with AI!
+Enjoy playing and exploring the strategies of Fanorona!